 Are you “playing only one or two notes, when you could be performing a symphony”?
 (The Game – Win Your Life in 90 Days by Sarano Kelly) .

-- Look at your many roles (parent, spouse, sibling, adviser, co-worker, manager, coach, leader, deacon, board chair, etc.) and articulate what is important to you.
+- Look at your many roles (parent, spouse, sibling, adviser, co-worker, business owner, coach, leader, deacon, board chair, etc.) and articulate what is important to you.

 - 1/3 Free Days – days that are totally free of all activities related to business, their purpose is to rejuvenation